suyashkumbhar/zomato_restaurant_rating_prediction/README.md

    - Cafe Coffee Day, Onesta, and Just Bake emerge as the most popular restaurants based on the number of outlets.
 This indicates their widespread presence and potentially high customer reach.

 2. **Top-Rated Restaurant Chains:**
-   - Belgian Waffle Factory, SantÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃ, AB's - Absolute Barbecues, Punjab Grill, Byg Brewski Brewing Company, and Asia Kitchen By Mainland China stand out as the top 6 restaurant chains in terms of ratings.
+   - Belgian Waffle Factory, SantÃ, AB's - Absolute Barbecues, Punjab Grill, Byg Brewski Brewing Company, and Asia Kitchen By Mainland China stand out as the top 6 restaurant chains in terms of ratings.
 These establishments have garnered positive reviews and high ratings from customers.

 3. **Popular Restaurant Chains by Votes:**
    - Byg Brewski Brewing Company, Toit, and Truffles are the top 3 restaurant chains that have gained popularity based on votes.
 This suggests a strong and engaged customer base for these establishments.